collapsed-stacks/atheism/questions/3053/does-it-makes-sense-to-argue-against-religion-as-if-it-were-a-clearly-defined-th.md

 - posted by: [Peter](https://stackexchange.com/users/-1/168-peter) on 2011-03-07
 - score: 1

-<p>Is Pascal Boyer claiming he doesn't think there is no definition of religion?
+Is Pascal Boyer claiming he doesn't think there is no definition of religion?
 This is the author of a book called "Religion Explained".
-It seems contradictory that he makes that claim and then provides a definition in the next sentence. </p>
+It seems contradictory that he makes that claim and then provides a definition in the next sentence.

-<p>Religions have enough traits in common that I'm sure anyone with a functioning brain can recognize one and make rational arguments against it.
-This sounds like the old theist trick of claiming that you can't argue against their particular god unless you first provide a concise definition of their god.</p>
+Religions have enough traits in common that I'm sure anyone with a functioning brain can recognize one and make rational arguments against it.
+This sounds like the old theist trick of claiming that you can't argue against their particular god unless you first provide a concise definition of their god.